aisu-programming/NTNU-Course-Selenium-Bot/README.md

 # New-NTNU-Course-Taking-Bot
-For making my program to receive the same validate code image with the website, I wrote this program using python selenium (爬蟲) but not python requests.
+For making my program to receive the same validate code image with the website, I wrote this program using Python selenium (爬蟲) but not Python requests.

 This is the only way I found.